abhay7dev/Arch-Install-Guide/README.md

 4. `mkdir /mnt/boot/efi` make efi directory
 5. `mount /dev/nvme0n1p1 /mnt/boot/efi` to mount the existing efi directory.
 6. Now comes the fun part.
 Running `pacstrap` to install everything you need for a basic arch linux install.
 There are a multitude of packages you need to install depending on your needs.
 The following is a command to install everything I need.
-7. `pacstrap /mnt linux linux-headers linux-firmware intel-ucode base base-devel git nano grub efibootmgr os-prober xf86-input-vmmouse xf86-video-vmware mesa networkmanager sof-firmware`
+7. `pacstrap /mnt linux linux-headers linux-firmware intel-ucode base base-devel git nano efibootmgr xf86-input-vmmouse xf86-video-vmware mesa networkmanager sof-firmware`
   * `linux`, `linux-headers`, and `linux-firmware` are all packages for linux itself
   * `intel-ucode` is for my processor microcode which is an intel one.
 Use `amd-ucode` for AMD processors.
   * `base` and `base-devel` are some essential packages
   * `git` is git
   * `nano` is a text editor for the console
-  * `efibootmgr` and `os-prober` are some extra packages for boot
+  * `efibootmgr`
   * `xf86-input-vmmouse` for the touchpad in vmware.
-I would use `xf86-input-synaptics` for my actual computer
+I would use **`xf86-input-synaptics` or `libinput`** for my actual computer
   * `xf86-video-vmware` as a video driver.
 I would use `xf86-video-intel` for my computer. https://wiki.archlinux.org/title/Intel_graphics
   * `mesa` for opengl and other graphics things
   * `networkmanager` a network and internet manager for the command line